 Who we are

-The AEPU was formed in 1999 and holds an annual 2-day conference at varying locations within the UK.
-The AEPU was recognised by the RCOG as a specialist society in 2008.
+Founded in 1999, the AEPU holds an annual two-day conference at various locations across the UK.
+In recognition of our expertise, the AEPU was officially recognised by the Royal College of Obstetricians and Gynaecologists (RCOG) as a specialist society in 2008.

 What we do